roznet/roznet.github.io/_posts/2018-10-29-new-unifi-setup.md

 {% highlight bash %}
 configure
-set interfaces ethernet eth2 pppoe 0 default-route auto set interfaces ethernet eth2 pppoe 0 dhcpv6-pd pd 0 interface eth0 host-address ::1
+set interfaces ethernet eth2 pppoe 0 dhcpv6-pd pd 0 interface eth0 host-address ::1
 set interfaces ethernet eth2 pppoe 0 dhcpv6-pd pd 0 interface eth0 service slaac
 commit
 {% endhighlight %}

 After running these, ipv6 started working on all the devices.
-Of course this will be lost at the next provision, but all that is needed is to add these to the config.gateway.json on the controller...
+Of course this will be lost at the next provision, but all that is needed is to add these to the config.gateway.json on the controller, with the following :

+{% highlight bash %}
+{
+  "interfaces" : {
+    "ethernet" : {
+      "eth2" : {
+        "pppoe" : {
+          "0" : {
+            "dhcpv6-pd" : {
+              "pd" : {
+                "0" : {
+                  "interface" : {
+                    "eth0" : {
+                      "host-address" : "::1",
+                      "service" : "slaac"
+                    }
+                  }
+                }
+              }
+            }
+          }
+        }
+      }
+    }
+  },
+}
+{ endhighlight %}

 ## Fixing ntopng